sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/error-handling.md

 }
 ```

-## Recommended custom exceptions and examples of when to use
+## Recommended custom exceptions and examples of when to use them

 #### InvalidConfigurationException
-- During any operation if connector requires certain configuration to connect to the managed-system which is not provided or is faulty.
-This could happen before sending a request to the managed system
+- Use this exception during any operation if the connector requires a certain configuration to connect to the managed-system, but the configuration is either faulty or not provided.
+This could happen before sending a request to the managed system.

 #### InsufficientPermissionException
-- During any operation if connector gets a known Managed System exception indicating lack of permission
+- Use this exception during any operation if the connector gets a known managed system exception indicating a lack of permission.

 #### InvalidRequestException
-- During any operation when the connector is creating messages to be sent to the managed system, but it fails to create a message.
+- Use this exception during any operation if the connector is creating messages to be sent to the managed system but is failing to create a message.
 This could happen before sending a request to the managed system.

 #### ObjectAlreadyExistsException
-- During provisioning operation of type create(only) the connector is trying to create an entity on the managed system but the same entity is already existing on the managed system.
+- Use this exception during the provisioning operation of the type create(only) if the connector is trying to create an entity that already exists on the managed system.

 #### InvalidResponseException
-- During aggregation or in the getObject when the connector is unable to parse a data received from Managed System.
-If something fails, when converting managed system response to ResourceObject.
+- Use this exception during aggregation or in the getObject when the connector is unable to parse data received from managed system.
+This could happen if something fails when converting a managed system response to a ResourceObject.

 #### TimeoutException
-- This is intended for cases in which the connector receives timeout related error/exception from the managed system.
+- This is intended for cases in which the connector receives timeout related error/exceptions from the managed system.